Jadiel: Death

-On May 10, 2014, Jadiel was riding on his new motorcycle that his brother bought for him, with his brother, on another motorcycle traveling alongside him.
-They were traveling east on Route 104 across from Maplewood Park when Jadiel lost control of his motorcycle and accidentally crossed the median that separated both sides of the freeway.
+On May 10, 2014, Jadiel was in Rochester, New York, riding on a new motorcycle purchased by his brother, who was traveling alongside him on another motorcycle.
+They were traveling east on Route 104 across from Maplewood Park, when Jadiel lost control of his motorcycle and accidentally crossed the median that separated both sides of the freeway.
 He was pronounced dead in Strong Memorial Hospital at around 5:00 p.m.
+He was buried at Cementerio Civil de Ponce.

 Legacy

 His death was mourned by the reggaeton community in Puerto Rico.
 Several reggaeton artists came together and made a 22-minute song in his honor called "Jadiel Forever".
 The song features several known artists including Nicky Jam, Zion & Lennox, and Farruko.
 His first posthumous album Tsunami Is Back was released on February 14, 2017, three years after his death.
 It includes several unreleased songs.